amr-khaled27/planish/README.md

    dashboard.
  - AI-Powered Task Breakdown: Split big tasks into small, actionable steps.
+ - Do study sessions using an integrated Pmodoro Timer
  - Visual Progress Tracker: Instantly see what’s done, upcoming, or overdue.
  - Stress-Free Study Flow: No more guessing what to do next—just start doing.